|Looking For A Place To Happen references|

 Where they'd stamp on a burning bag of shit"

 "Looking For A Place To Happen" opens from the perspective of an explorer, later revealed to be Jacques Cartier, who is looking, quite cynically, for a gullible people to exploit.
-The gambling reference is, of course, a reference to both the casino's found on the sovereign lands of many North American First Nations and the belief that the explorer's 'kind' of people can easily outsmart their 'kind' of people.The song deals with the subject of encroachment and eventual annexation of Indigenous lands in North America.
-As this was achieved in different methods (war, treaty, disease) by different empires (France, Britain, Spain, Portugal, United States) over a period stretching from the 15th to 20th centuries, it could be argued that the annexation of North American land remains the greatest injustice in the history of the western world.
+The gambling reference is, of course, a reference to both the casinos found on the sovereign lands of many North American First Nations and the belief that the explorer's 'kind' of people can easily outsmart their 'kind' of people.The song deals with the subject of encroachment and eventual annexation of Indigenous lands in North America.
+As this was achieved in different methods (war, treaty, disease) by different empires (France, Britain, Spain, Portugal, United States) over a period stretching from the 15th to 20th centuries, it could be argued that the annexation of North American land remains the greatest injustice in the history of the continent.

 "...So I'll paint a scene from memory